Throughput and Delay Scaling in Supportive Two-Tier Networks: Network Protocols

 ii) Group every $N_c$ primary cells into a primary cluster.
 The cells in each primary cluster take turns to be active in a round-robin fashion.
 We divide the transmission time into TDMA frames, where each frame has $N_c$ primary time slots that correspond to the number of cells in each primary cluster.
 Note that the number of primary cells in a primary cluster has to satisfy $N_c\geq 64$ such that we can appropriately arrange the preservation regions and the collection regions, which will be formally defined later in the secondary protocol.
 For convenience, we take $N_c=64$ throughout the paper.

-iii) Define the S-D data path along which the packets are routed from the source node to the destination node: The data path follows a horizontal line and a vertical line connecting the source node and the destination node, which is the same as that defined in~\cite{Jeon:Cognitive}~\cite{Yin:Scaling}.
+iii) Define the S-D data path along which the packets are routed from the source node to the destination node: The data path follows a horizontal line and a vertical line connecting the source node and the destination node, which is the same as that defined in~\cite{Jeon:Cognitive},~\cite{Yin:Scaling}.
 Pick an arbitrary node within a primary cell as the designated relay node, which is responsible for relaying the packets of all the data paths passing through the cell.

 iv) When a primary cell is active, each primary source node in it takes turns to transmit one of its own packets with probability $p$.
+The parameter $p$ is used for access control of the primary packets such that the queues in the mobile secondary nodes are stable.
+As shown later in \textit{Theorems 5} and \textit{6}, $p$ can take any positive values less than one.
 Afterwards, the designated relay node transmits one packet for each of the S-D paths passing through the cell.
-The above packet transmissions follow a time-slotted pattern within the active primary time slot, which is divided into packet slots.
+Note that a primary source node could also be a designated relay node.
+If this is the case, the source node first sends one packet of its own and then sends the packets for the other primary nodes.
+The above packet transmissions follow a time-slotted pattern within the active primary time slot, which is divided into packet slots as shown in Fig.~\ref{primary protocol}.
 Each source node reserves a packet slot no matter it transmits or not.
-If the designated relay node has no packets to transmit, it does not reserve any packet slots.
+If the designated relay node keeps silent, i.e., has no packets to transmit, it does not reserve any packet slots.
 For each packet, if the destination node is found in the adjacent cell, the packet will be directly delivered to the destination.
-Otherwise, the packet is forwarded to the designated relay node in the adjacent cell along the data path.
+Otherwise, the primary transmitter blindly broadcasts the packet to its neighboring nodes and it is the responsibility of the designated relay node in one adjacent cell along the data path to store the packet for future transmissions.
 At each packet transmission, the TX node transmits with power of $Pa_{p}^{\frac{\alpha}{2}}(n)$, where $P$ is a constant.

 v) We assume that all the packets for each S-D pair are labelled with serial numbers (SNs).
 The following handshake mechanism is used when a TX node is scheduled to transmit a packet to a destination node: The TX sends a request message to initiate the process; the destination node replies with the desired SN; if the TX has the packet with the desired SN, it will send the packet to the destination node; otherwise, it stays idle.
 As we will see in the proposed secondary protocol for the scenario with mobile secondary nodes, the helping secondary relay nodes will take advantage of the above handshake mechanism to remove the outdated (already-delivered) primary packets from their queues.
 We assume that the length of the handshake message is negligible compared to that of the primary data packet in the throughput analysis for the primary tier as discussed in Section IV.